Fzainn/NGS-Pipeline/README.md

     gzip -d data.fastq.gz

 ## Fastp Installation by Conda
-Conda is an open-source package management system tool for bioinformatics, to be more informed look here(https://docs.conda.io/en/latest/), but substantially, conda has channels for storing and downloading tools and packages, so after installing conda, we will install conda channels if needed. for more reusability, organization and version control make an isolated environment for each package/tool to prevent any errors or conflicts with the base of conda environment (it is optional but highly recommended to create a separate environment).[have a look at "fastp" usage] (https://open.bioqueue.org/home/knowledge/showKnowledge/sig/fastp)
+Conda is an open-source package management system tool for bioinformatics, to be more informed look here(https://docs.conda.io/en/latest/), but substantially, conda has channels for storing and downloading tools and packages, so after installing conda, we will install conda channels if needed. for more reusability, organization and version control make an isolated environment for each package/tool to prevent any errors or conflicts with the base of conda environment (it is optional but highly recommended to create a separate environment).[have a look at "fastp" usage](https://open.bioqueue.org/home/knowledge/showKnowledge/sig/fastp)
 Alternatively, you can just download "fastp" manualy from [here](https://anaconda.org/bioconda/fastp), but it is recommended to install conda as we will set up more tools and packages in further analysis.

     #download miniconda latset version